3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d04/instructor_notes/functions_and_scope.md

 ## The Return Statement (25 min)

-Sometimes we don't want to print to the console or update the DOM; rather, we want to update a variable or even call another function.
+Sometimes we don't want to print to the console or update the DOM, rather, we want to update a variable or even call another function.
 This requires a `return` statement.
 When we return something, it ends the function's execution and "spits out" what we are returning.
 We can then store this returned value in another variable...

 ```javascript
 function sum (x, y) {